 Which Crankbaits to Fish

 There is not an easy answer to this subject.
-The depth, type of cover, fish’s activity, and a host of other factors affect the lure needs to be used.
-The use of rattles will often help but sometimes will alienate fish that are spooked or wary.
+The depth, type of cover, fish’s activity, and a host of other factors affect the lure you need to use.
+The use of rattles will often help but sometimes will alienate fish.
+These are fish, that are wary or see a lot of pressure.
 The wider-lipped baits will wobble and subsequently narrow lipped baits wiggle.

 Which one does the fish want under specific conditions?
 What depth of water is the fish located in?
 You must have a bait that gets to that depth also known as the strike zone.
 There are some general guidelines that are a good starting point.